-Truly a sight to behold, Paisley Abbey boasts awe-inspiring architecture and an incredible history ingrained into the fabric of the building.
+Truly a sight to behold, Paisley Abbey boasts awe-inspiring architecture and an incredible history.

 The Abbey was founded in 1163 when Walter Fitzalan, the High Steward of Scotland, signed a charter at Fotheringay for the founding of a Cluniac Monastery on land he owned in Renfrewshire.